 Internal Revenue Service (IRS) Federal agency responsible for enforcing US tax laws and collecting taxes.

 Lender A bank, credit union, savings & loan association, or other financial institution that provides funds to the student or parent for an educational loan.
-Note: Some schools now participate in the Federal Direct Loan program and no longer use a private lender, since loan funds are provided by the US Government.
+Note: Schools now participate in the Federal Direct Loan program and no longer use a private lender, since federal loan funds are provided by the US Government.

 Loan A type of financial aid which must be repaid, with interest.
 The federal student loan programs (FFELP and FDSLP) are a good method of financing the costs of your college education.
 These loans are better than most consumer loans because they have lower interest rates and do not require a credit check or collateral.
 The Stafford Loans and Perkins Loans also provide a variety of deferment options and extended repayment terms.